MatthewBurstein/assessment-auth-middleware/README.md

 * malformed public key response
 * There is a disconnect between the type of the `Request` interface in `index.ts` and the expected `user` field in the tests.
   The type seems to want the overload of verify with `complete: true`.
 I assumed the tests were correct and amended the type.
+* The `algorithms` property on the `Options` interface is a string, but the algorithms in `verify` is a string array.
+  I have handled the algorithms property as though it were a single algorithm in a string, but if it is actually eg a comma separated list then I would split it into an array to pass to the verify options.